-Naoko is the Regional Director for Africa and is based in Nairobi; She has a long experience advising multi-sector partnerships to build inclusive business in sectors such as energy, agriculture, digitally-enabled services and finance.
+Naoko is a partner based in South Africa.
+She has extensive experience advising multi-sector partnerships to build inclusive business in sectors such as energy, agriculture, digitally-enabled services and finance.
 She regularly collaborates with Dalberg’s design, research and data analytics colleagues on market scoping, partner identification, customer research, financial modelling, strategic planning.
-She also supports corporates to enter a new market, and advise multilateral donor agencies and governments on developing and evaluating industrial policy, investment promotion, and sector policies.
+She also supports corporates entering new markets, and advises multilateral donor agencies and governments on developing and evaluating industrial policy, investment promotion, and sector policies.

 Prior to Dalberg, Naoko worked for the International Finance Corporation, where she held positions at the Independent Evaluation Group and the Investment Climate Advisory Services.
 Naoko holds an MA in Public Administration in International Development from Harvard University’s Kennedy School of Government and is a US Chartered Financial Analyst (CFA).
 She is fluent in English, French and Japanese.